 Not all products are better simply because they are more expensive.
 The prices of such products are down to a multitude of factors such as competition, consumer perception, quality of materials, cost of methods, etc. You should try to do research and read reviews from experts and other consumers before comparing these products to one another and deciding which gives you the best value for your money.

-You should always try to make your purchases based on the value for your money.
+You should always try to make your purchases based on the value of your money.
 Be specific.
 Sometimes it is better to pay a bit more for products that will effectively last longer than buying the cheap ones which we must constantly replace or repair.
 Doing some research and reading a few reviews can pay off in the long run.

 Habit #7 – Make Investments